Skip to content

 Repeat the per-platform confirmation step for any newly-discovered hits.

-If you collected two or more profile photos in steps 4 and 5, paste the URLs into Photo Clustering.
-The tool computes perceptual hashes and groups visually-similar images.
+If you collected two or more profile photos in steps 4 and 5, run each through the Image Metadata tool and compare their perceptual hashes.
+Two photos with near-identical pHashes are very likely the same image.

-Cross-source clusters (a photo from Instagram and a photo from a personal blog hashing close to each other) are the strongest cross-platform identity confirmations the toolkit can produce without face recognition.
+Cross-source matches (a photo from one platform and a photo from a personal blog hashing close to each other) are the strongest cross-platform identity confirmations the toolkit can produce without face recognition.
 The same photo reused across platforms tells you the platforms share an operator.

-Pin clusters as confirmed.
-Alternative photos that don't cluster are weaker evidence — the same person, different photo.
+Pin matched photos as confirmed.
+Photos whose hashes are far apart are weaker evidence, the same person, different photo.

 Open the profile's notes.
 Write:

-<name>confirmed as the operator of accounts on Twitter, GitHub, Mastodon, and a personal domain atexample.com.") - The strongest evidence.
-(Profile-photo cluster across three platforms, same Gravatar across two platforms, vanity-domain ownership confirmed via WHOIS.)
+• The strongest evidence.
+(Matching profile-photo hash across three platforms, same Gravatar across two platforms, vanity-domain ownership confirmed via WHOIS.)

 Tag findings appropriately.
 Severity high or critical for the headline confirmation; info for footprint context.